Bhikkhunī: Tibetan tradition

+The official lineage of Tibetan Buddhist bhikkhunīs recommenced on 23 June 2022 in Bhutan when 144 nuns, most of them Butanese, were fully ordained.

 Vietnam

 Chân Không whom initially became a Śikṣamāṇā and months after it became a Bhikkhunī, worked with Thích Nhất Hạnh to promote peace between brothers and sisters during Vietnam war, they traveled to America and Europe to promote Vietnam peace but in 1966 were not allowed to return to Vietnam and became divulgators of Mindfulness and were instrumental in the creation of the Order of Interbeing and Plum Village Monastery in France.
 In 1963 Thích Quảng Đức and 300 other monks and nuns marched in protest of the war and burned himself as a form of protest for the persecution of Buddhists by the South Vietnamese government.
 In 1967 Bhikkhunī Nhat Chi Mai burned herself as act of protest against the violence of the war.

 Triratna Tradition

 After 20 years in India, as a Bikkhu, Sangharakshita returned to England and in 1967 began his own Buddhist Order, giving equal ordination to both men and women.

 Men were called Dharmachari and women, Dharmacharinis.
 Simply, becoming a committed Buddhist.
 And whatever lifestyle the 'Order Member' chooses, it is secondary to this commitment.